Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 In this article I will try to explain the main ideas behind this concept, starting from what makes code pure or impure, to how we can take advantage of it to write better software.
 We will also look at some examples to see where this principle can be applied in practice.

-_Note: as usual, the code samples in this article are written in C#, but the ideas are universal and apply to practically any language._
+_Note: as usual, the code samples in this article are written in C# and F#, but the ideas are universal and apply to practically any language._

 ## Pure vs impure